 Mr. Svider became a director of Intelsat S.A. in July 2011.
 Prior to April 2013, Mr. Svider also served as Chairman of the board of directors.
 Mr. Svider was a director of Intelsat Investments S.A. from February 2008 to May 2013 and became the Chairman of the board of directors of Intelsat S.A. in May 2008.
 Mr. Svider has been Co-Chairman of BC Partners since December 2008 and has been a Managing Partner of BC Partners since 2003.
 He joined BC Partners in 1992 in Paris before moving to London in 2000 to lead its investments in the technology and telecommunications industries.
 Over the years, Mr. Svider has participated in or led a variety of investments, including Tubesca, Nutreco, UTL, Neopost, Polyconcept, Neuf Telecom, Unity Media/Tele Columbus, Office Depot Inc., ATI Enterprises, MultiPlan, Inc., Suddenlink Communications, Accudyne Industries, Teneo Global LLC and PetSmart.
-He is currently on the board of Suddenlink Communications, Accudyne Industries, Teneo Global LLC and PetSmart.
 Prior to joining BC Partners, Mr. Svider worked in investment banking at Wasserstein Perella in New York and Paris, and at the Boston Consulting Group in Chicago.
 Mr. Svider holds a Master of Business Administration from the University of Chicago and a Master of Science in Engineering from both École Polytechnique and École Nationale Superieure des Telecommunications in France.
 Mr. Svider's business address is 4, rue Albert Borschette, L-1246 Luxembourg.

-B. Compensation of Executive Officers and Directors
+B. Compensation of Officers and Directors

-This section sets forth (i) the compensation and benefits provided to our executive officers and directors for 2015, (ii) a brief description of the bonus program in which our executive officers participated in 2015, (iii) the total amounts set aside or accrued in 2015 for pension, retirement and similar benefits for our executive officers, and (iv) the number, exercise price and expiration date of share option grants made during 2015.
+This section sets forth (i) the compensation and benefits provided to our executive officers and directors for 2017, (ii) a brief description of the bonus program in which our executive officers participated in 2017, (iii) the total amounts set aside or accrued in 2017 for pension, retirement and similar benefits for our executive officers, and (iv) the number, exercise price and expiration date of share option grants made during 2017.

-2015 Compensation
+2017 Compensation

-For 2015, our executive officers received total compensation, including base salary, bonus, non-equity incentive compensation, contributions to the executive officer's account under our 401(k) plans and other retirement plans and certain perquisites, equal to \$13.8 million in the aggregate.
+For 2017, our executive officers received total compensation, including base salary, bonus, non-equity incentive compensation, contributions to the executive officer's account under our 401(k) plans and other retirement plans and certain perquisites, equal to \$12 million in the aggregate.